fortran-lang/fortran-lang.org/learn/intrinsics/BGE.md

 ## __Description__

-Determines whether an integer is a bitwise greater than or equal to another.
+Determines whether an integer is bitwise greater than or equal to another.

 ## __Syntax__